Digitro/loop-time-measure/README.md

 ## How it works
 The meters are identified by an string and can be nested and/or interleaved.
 The time amounts spent between the **start** and the **stop** methods are added to the respective id.
-The **getTime** method can be used the get the current amount of tine on a given id.
+The **getTime** method can be used the get the current amount of time (or the list of times in "stats" mode) on a given id.
 The **report** method prints the amount of time of all ids.

 ## Compatibility